arangodb/docs/oasis/getting-started.md

    ![Oasis Deployment Ready Email](images/oasis-deployment-ready-email.png){:style="max-height: 50vh"}

-3. Click on the name or the _View_ button of the deployment tile (or the _Open deployment details_ link in the email) to get to the deployment details.
+3. Click on the name or the _View_ button of the deployment card (or the _Open deployment details_ link in the email) to get to the deployment details.